 Planning a trip to Slovenia and wondering how to get from Ljubljana to Lake Bled?
-My 2019 transport guide shows you how to travel safely and affordably.
+This 2023 transport guide shows you how to travel safely and affordably.

-Visiting Lake Bled was one of the highlights of our 10-day trip around Slovenia this winter.
-Slovenia is small, affordable, and pretty much everything runs like clockwork.
+Visiting Lake Bled was one of the highlights of our 10-day trip around Slovenia.
+On the whole, Slovenia is small, affordable, and pretty much everything runs like clockwork.
 This makes it very easy to travel around.
-Because Bled is so close to Ljubljana, the lake makes for a perfect day, overnight or side trip from the capital.
+Because Bled is so close to Ljubljana, it makes for a perfect excursion, overnight or side trip from the capital.